 Additionally, Arcan Cetin, a Turkish Muslim migrant in September 2016 murdered five people in a mall in Burlington, Washington.
 Then there is Dahir Adan, another Somali Muslim migrant who in October 2016 stabbed mall shoppers in St. Cloud, MN while screaming “Allahu Akbar.”
 Moreover, there is Abdul Razak Artan, yet another Somali Muslim migrant who in November 2016 injured nine people when he drove a car into a crowd of people then stabbed others at Ohio State University.

 Then, we have these three independent, extremely credible reports from different periods of time all outlying that Islamic terrorist groups are entering in through the refugee disguise (see here here and here).
 Plus, there is a recent report that 300 refugees are subjects of an FBI investigation in connections to the Islamic State terror group (see here ).
+Moreover, ISIS operatives have openly announced that they have smuggled thousands of terrorists into Europe by posing as refugees (see here ).
 And if the reader is not fully satisfied with this mountain of evidence Syrian President Assad recently said in an interview that some refugees are “definitely terrorists” (see here).

 Well, this data confirms the claim that evil scam artist are posing as innocent homeless migrants.
 Hello people!
 By sneaking in via migrant status the Islamic terrorist are pulling a move out of Homer’s Illiad with this trojan horse sneak attack on unsuspecting naïve people.